NEURODIVERGENT-Affirming Therapy in NYC

 If you’re autistic or an ADHDer (or curious about whether those or other diagnoses align with your experience) you may have received messages from family, peers, teachers, or bosses throughout your lifetime that you’re too much, not enough, or somehow both.

-Even though there’s been so much more awareness around neurodivergence in recent years, society still has a long way to go when it comes to understanding differences and meaningfully including and accommodating them.
+Even though there’s been so much more awareness around neurodiversity in recent years, society still has a long way to go when it comes to understanding differences and meaningfully including and accommodating them.

 Some folks struggle and feel shame about not being able to show up in the way that neurotypical society demands.
 Others appear to be doing well on the outside, while internally experiencing high levels of stress and anxiety, often culminating in meltdowns, shutdowns, or burnout.

 As a clinician with neurodivergent lived experience and who embraces and values differences, I use a neurodivergent-affirming lens.
 Neurodivergent-affirming clinicians normalize and celebrate the idea that all types of minds exist.
-We don’t view differences as deficits, and clients are the best experts on themselves.
+We don’t view differences as deficits, and we see clients as the best experts on themselves.

 Because clients vary so much in what they may need, therapy with neurodivergent clients can look many different ways, and you get to decide what’s important to you and ultimately what you’d like to work on in therapy.